Bioengineered Living Shorelines: Innovation In Erosion Control

 There are many ways to control erosion with rip-rap, bulkheads, and other hard armoring systems; in certain situations, they may be the preferred option.
 In my experience, however, reestablishing the embankment utilizing vegetation, whether turf grass for recreation or native vegetation for habitat, has always been an excellent way to halt erosion and enhance community waterbodies.
-There are several best management practices that can help control erosion and establish vegetation, but a lot of them have a shorter life-span or planting restrictions.
-Fortunately, there is a new solution available for both the immediate and long-term stabilization of shorelines and hillsides.
+There are several best management practices that can help control erosion and establish vegetation, but a lot of them have a shorter lifespan or planting restrictions.
+Fortunately, there is an exciting solution available for both the immediate and long-term stabilization of shorelines and hillsides.

 Bioengineered living shorelines are the latest technology in erosion control.
-These patented woven systems offer an innovative, environmentally-friendly solution to immediately stop shoreline and embankment erosion and create a natural foundation for vegetation.
-The most effective systems available are designed using a combination of ecofriendly, biodegradable burlap sock-like fabric and heavy-duty knitted mesh.
-The socks can be filled with local pond muck and sediment, which is why many property managers choose to pair this solution with proactive hydro-raking projects.
-After the woven mesh systems are filled, they are then secured to the embankment and can be immediately sodded, planted with native beneficial buffer plants, or seeded through the mesh and fabric layers.
+These patented systems offer an innovative, environmentally-friendly solution to immediately stop shoreline and embankment erosion and create a natural foundation for vegetation.
+The most effective systems available are designed using a combination of eco-friendly, burlap sock-like fabric and heavy-duty knitted mesh.
+The “SOX” can be filled with local pond muck and sediment, which is why many property managers choose to pair this solution with proactive hydro-raking projects.
+After the woven mesh SOX systems are filled, they are then secured to the embankment and can be immediately sodded, planted with native beneficial buffer plants, or seeded through the mesh and fabric layers.

-As an Environmental Scientist, I’ve utilized several different shoreline restoration techniques over the years, but this innovative system is certainly creating some excitement!
-It provides immediate stabilization while effectively filtering and buffering run-off water, removing harmful contaminants and benefiting waterways and water quality, all the while providing a seamless planting platform and long-lasting erosion control.
-Restored banks and hillsides can be walked on within just a few days, making bioengineered shorelines a fast, aesthetically-pleasing and long-lasting solution for most properties.
+Lake and pond managers have relied on several different shoreline restoration techniques over the years, but this innovative system is certainly creating some excitement!
+It provides immediate stabilization while effectively filtering and buffering run-off water, removing harmful contaminants, and benefiting waterways and water quality, all the while providing a seamless planting platform and long-lasting erosion control.
+Restored banks and hillsides can be walked on within just a few days, making bioengineered shorelines a fast, aesthetically pleasing, and long-lasting solution for most properties.

 Whether you decide to move forward with a complete shoreline restoration or are several years away, it’s imperative to properly budget and integrate proactive management strategies that protect your banks and hillsides, while preserving the water quality of your aquatic resource.
 Cultivating a beneficial vegetative buffer with flowering native vegetation will help stabilize soil during rainstorms.
 Deep-rooted flowering plants can also help pull excess nutrients from stormwater runoff, preventing the growth of nuisance weeds and algae in the water resource.
 Undesirable nutrients can be further combated with the professional application of naturally-occurring nutrient remediation products, which permanently “lock up” and prevent nutrients from fueling aquatic weeds or algae.